Connect with others who understand.

 Lifestyle Changes

-Healthy lifestyle habits are an important part of prevention and treatment of OIC.
+Healthy lifestyle habits are an important part of the prevention and treatment of OIC.
 Important lifestyle changes for OIC include:

 • Increasing fluid intake

-• Increasing fiber intake to 25 grams to 30 grams per day
+• Increasing fiber intake

-• Avoiding food rich in fat
+• Avoiding foods high in fat

 • Getting regular exercise